ChroNiCle23/SubScan/README.md

 # SubScan
-The tool is designed to help with reconnaissance tasks related to discovering subdomains of a given target and checking if the status (live or not) of those subdomains
+The tool is designed to help with reconnaissance tasks related to discovering subdomains of a given target and checking if the status (live or not) of those subdomains.
+It provides fast, flexible, and accurate live subdomain identification

 # Requirement
 Python: The script is written in Python, so you need to have Python installed on your system.
 You can download Python from the official website: https://www.python.org/downloads/